Lunyachek/brand/RG_CHANGELOG.rst

 * add ability to translate text from brand and add translations (RGOeX-1844)
 * prepare brand to the RG olive release (RGOeX-24524)
 * add CI checkers and fix errors (RGOeX-24524)
-* add RG basic branding for the MFE Authn and cookie banner component (RGOeX-24910)
-* update stylelint to version 14 (RGOeX-24910)
-* add RG basic branding for the MFE Discussion (RGOeX-24917)
-* add RG basic branding for the MFE Course Authoring (RGOeX-24924)

 Changed:
 ========